Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 - [x] 6
 - [ ] 5

 #### Q71.
-You've written the event listener shown below for a form button, but each time you cklick the button, the page reloads.
+You've written the event listener shown below for a form button, but each time you click the button, the page reloads.
 Which statement would stop this from happening?
 ```javascript
 button.addEventListener('click',function(e) {
    button.className = 'clicked';